 I have known serious collectors of wine, and on occasion, been privileged to taste a fine bottle from a wine cellar, along with an elaborate explanation to go with the experience of tasting it.
 While that’s certainly a high-end passion, it’s lovely to be on the receiving end, don’t you think?

-I’ve always enjoyed entering the interiors of those who are passionate about books; I’ve known individuals who love rare books, especially first editions, and often in a particular genre.
-I’ve known others who collect poetry books or art references, and I admit that I cherish the encyclopedia-like texts on old glass and china that were once part of my mother’s extensive library.
+I’ve always enjoyed entering the interiors of those who are lovers of books; I’ve known individuals who adore rare books, especially first editions, and often in a particular genre.
+I’ve known others who collect poetry or art references, and I admit that I cherish the encyclopedia-like texts on old glass and china that were once part of my mother’s extensive library.

-For those who collect art, as I have in the past, the pursuit is a significant element of the pleasure.
-Naturally, there can be high ticket purchases for collectors with the resources – recall those multimillion dollar figures at recent modern art auctions? – although for many of us, value is derived from the stories in the artwork, knowledge of the artists themselves, and our search for the latest acquisition – at least as much as the visual and the market value.
+For those who collect art as I have in the past, the pursuit is a significant element of the pleasure.
+Naturally, there can be high ticket purchases for collectors with bank — recall those multimillion dollar figures at recent modern art auctions? — although for many of us, value is derived from the stories in the images, knowledge of the artists themselves, and our search for the latest acquisition.
+These aspects of our treasure are at least as important as the aesthetics and the market value.

-Our collections represent our journeys – fueled by curiosity, amusement, personal interests and possibly habit – as well as aesthetics.
-My grandfather was a musician; he collected instruments, some of which were displayed on a wall in my grandparents’ den.
+Our collections represent our journeys — fueled by curiosity, amusement, personal interests and possibly habit — as well as personal taste.
+My grandfather was a musician; he collected instruments.

 - Do you collect?